nbhasin2/Othello/README.md

 3. In JUnit there should be a unit called AllTests.
 Click  on it.

 4. Now in the test tab on the right, the field Test Class should read: testing.AllTests click apply then Run

+#### DESIGN DECISIONS AND REFACTORING
+Some major refactoring was done to every game packages(othello,com.connect.four,tictactoe) GameBoard and BoardSpace are now in shared package, this gets rid of a lot of smell in ConnectFour and othello since they used the same idea, TicTacTo was also changed to make use of the GameBoard and BoardSpace from the shared package.

+3 classes(GameBoardOth,GameBoardC4,GameBoardTic) were added to make sure that each game have their own unique GameBoards, each of these class inherit from GameBoard and they call the contructor and specify the size of the board.

+Each game also had new functions added to them those functions are Redo,Undo,Save,Load

+Undo is done by creating a "stack" of GameBoards.
+Everytime the amove is made in a game a the board is added to the stack before the move is done so that every previous move is saved in the stack; When the function is called the GameBoard at the top of the stack is then made to be the current board and it is removed from the stack; Also everytime Redo is called it will place the redone board on top of the stack to ensure that no move is lost.

+Redo is also used by creating a stack of GameBoards.
+Everytime undo is called the board that is undone is added to the stack.
+Everytime Redo is called the board on top is set to the current board and the board that is redone is placed in the undo stack.
+The stack is reset eveytime a move is made because or else it would create a tree of moves to redo and would cause complications .

+Save will save the current GameBoard as a serializable and it will aslo save the undoboard stack and redoboard stack to ensure that they are not lost when we load them back

+Load will load the last GameBoard state that was saved.
+It will read the serialized files in the dedicated folder in save, to ensure that games don't load from othe games when a file is saved it is given a code

 ## Milestone 3